Badshot Lea: Transport

 Badshot Lea lies on the A31 and so has links to Guildford, London, and south to Portsmouth.
 It lies at the southern tip of the A331 (the Blackwater Valley Route) which connects the village to Farnborough and Camberley.
 Bus services are provided by Stagecoach and Fleet Buzz.
 There are links to Farnham, Aldershot, Guildford, Elstead, and Hale.
 Badshot Lea is equidistant from Aldershot and Farnham Railway stations.
 The nearest airport for business passengers is Farnborough Airport.
 The nearest major airport is London Heathrow Airport which is 31 miles (50 km) by road.
 Gatwick Airport and Southampton Airport are each about 43 miles (69 km) away by main roads.

 Amenities

 Educational and general

-The village has an infant school, a nursery school, "the Kiln" village hall (built in 1886), an electrical substation, a sewage treatment facility, a visiting mobile library, T.S.
-Swiftsure sea cadets centre, St Georges C of E Church and hall, a cemetery, a pond dipping stage, an animal sanctuary, a working men's club and two pubs/inns, The Cricketers and The Crown.
+The village is home to Badshot Lea Village Infant School, a nursery, "the Kiln" village hall (built in 1886), a Community Garden (located at The Kiln) run by the Badshot Lea Bloomers, Badshot Lea Big Pond fishing lake, an electrical substation, a sewage treatment facility, T.S.
+Swiftsure Sea Cadet centre, St George's C of E Church and hall, a cemetery, a pond-dipping stage, an animal sanctuary, a working men's club and two pubs/inns, The Cricketers and The Crown.
 There is a large garden centre with an aquatic department and cafe.
 Formally known as 'Badshot Lea Garden Centre' and owned by the Caffyn Parsons family, it was taken over by Squires in 2006.
 Its extensive pets and aquatics centre was opened in 1999 by Charlie Dimmock.